NICMx/Jool/doc/usr/usr-flags-global.md

 ### `--enable`, `--disable`

-- Name: Manual Enabling and Disabling
 - Type: -
 - Default: Depends on modprobe arguments
 - Modes: Both (SIIT and Stateful)

-Pauses and resumes packet translation.
+Resumes and pauses translation of packets, respectively.
 This might be useful if you want to change more than one configuration parameter at once and you don't want packets being translated inconsistently while you run the commands.

 (If you don't want Jool to stop while you reconfigure, don't worry about this.
 Use it only if it feels right.)

 Timeouts will _not_ be paused.
-In other words, [BIB](usr-flags-bib.html)/[session](usr-flags-session.html) entries and [stored packets](#maxstoredpkts) might die while Jool is idle.
+In other words, [BIB](usr-flags-bib.html)/[session](usr-flags-session.html) entries and stored [packets](#maximum-simultaneous-opens) and [fragments](#fragment-arrival-timeout) might die while Jool is idle.

-### `--dropAddr`
+### `--address-dependent-filtering`

-- Name: Address-dependent filtering
 - Type: Boolean
 - Default: OFF
 - Modes: Stateful only
+- Deprecated name: `--dropAddr`

 Long story short:

-- `--dropAddr` ON means Jool should be an (address)-restricted-cone NAT.
+- `--address-dependent-filtering` ON means Jool should be an (address)-restricted-cone NAT.
-- `--dropAddr` OFF means Jool should be a full-cone NAT.
+- `--address-dependent-filtering` OFF means Jool should be a full-cone NAT.

 [Wiki](http://en.wikipedia.org/wiki/Network_address_translation#Methods_of_translation).